philku/uconn-gcp-6/README.md

 ```
 This will open up the file in an editor.

-c) Copy and Paste the following into the editor:
+3) Copy and Paste the following into the editor:
 ```javascript
 const spanner = require('@google-cloud/spanner')({
   projectId: 'your-project-id'